owentechnologist/zewtopia_wrkshop_scripts/ticket_sales_time_series.md

 # Zewtopia Ticket Sales!
 ### <em>You will need access to a Redis-TimeSeries Database to work with the following data:</em>
 ## Executing the script below will populate several time-series keys that track ticket sales over about 1 year for various attractions at the zoo
-### The ecript below does the following:
+### The script below does the following:
 * Cleanup any old keys:
 * Create several new keys establishing labels so that they can later be analyzed and filtered and grouped:
 * populate the keys with values for roughly 1 year of ticket sales:

-NB: Copy paste the following to a file on your machine and edit the host and port values.You may have to add the redis-ci -a argument for authorization (to allow you to specify a password when connecting)
+NB: Copy paste the following to a file on your machine and edit the host and port values.
+If you are using a password, you will have to add the redis-ci -a argument for authorization (to allow you to specify a password when connecting)

 ```